OmakaseaNFT/chia-nft-util/README.md

   ROYALTY_VALUE         // Royalty value - 10,000 = 100%
   TOTAL_SUPPLY          // Amount of NFTs to mint CREATE_FEE            // Fee paid to farmers.
 Test between 600000000 and 800000000 Mojos
+  OFFER_AMOUNT_MOJOS    // Amount of Mojos to request for an NFT offer
 ```

 Set `CURRENT_INDEX` in `createNFTs.js`